peterennis/glyphNameFormatter/README.md

 ### Contributions

 This release is not meant to be final.
 Many ranges have basic coverage but could be improved.
 Some Unicode names are wrong and then get translated wrong.
+The list does not claim authority or completeness.

-If you find things wrong and would like to share this insight, we're accepting pull requests.
+If you find things wrong and would like to share this insight, we're accepting comments, [open an issue](https://github.com/LettError/glyphNameFormatter/issues).
+If you see how the system works we will also gladly consider pull requests.
+If you would like to see certain ranges supported, let us know.

 A public discussion about the prefixing and suffixing of names would also be useful.

+This version acknowledges the help by Daniel, Bahman and Ilya.

 ### Rules

 * Glyph names should, as much as possible, only have script tags to disambiguate.
-Otherwise all names are equal.
-So `gaf` rather than `arGaf` for `ARABIC LETTER GAF`, or `Uk` rather than `Ukcyrillic` for `CYRILLIC CAPITAL LETTER UK`.
-* Script specific prefix or suffix.
-* Short script prefix or suffix.
+* Detect when script specific prefix or suffix is necessary
-* Disambiguation prefix or suffix can be added after clash detection with all names.
+* Keep script prefix or suffix short
-* If a name needs to include a language, this is added to the end: `yehfarsi.isol` for	`ARABIC LETTER FARSI YEH ISOLATED FORM`
-* If an AGD name has a language but it is not needed for disambiguation and Unicode does not mention it, it can be ignored.
-For instance `kgreenlandic` can just be	`kra`.

 ## Making lists